 policy during the policys first 60 days while a company checks the accuracy

 of its policyholders applications.
-Termination is then much more
+After that, termination is much more

 difficult.
-Even at the time of renewal there are restraints and certain procedures
+Even at the time of renewal, there are restraints and certain

 In fact, except in cases of non-payment of premiums, termination is relatively